PerfectoCode/XCUITest/Quantum-XCUITest-sample/README.md

 The idea in tihs project is to have iOS automation for both UIAutomation and XCUItset infrastructure.

 XCUItest is supported via Quantum and actually much more easy to run XCUITest with since it supports several tests “profile” – you can set up another profile without modifying the existing once:
-•	Create new folder under resources (like android and ios): xcuiTest
+*	Create new folder under resources (like android and ios): xcuiTest
-•	In the env.properties add capability automationName to override the Appium automation XXX.capabilities.automationName=XCUITest
+*	In the env.properties add capability automationName to override the Appium automation <br>`capabilities.automationName=XCUITest`<br>
-•	You can add specific locators under the same folder.
+*	You can add specific locators under the same folder.
-•	In TestNG xml define <parameter name="env.resources" value="src/main/resources/xcuiTest"/>
+*	In TestNG xml define <parameter name="env.resources" value="src/main/resources/xcuiTest"/>